 - Match skylights to room size for greater light and energy efficiency.

-- Tightly sealed joints reduce the presence of moisture.
+- Tightly sealed joints in the skylight access reduce the presence of moisture.

 - Consistent air circulation decreases the likelihood of condensation buildup.